llvm/llvm-project/llvm/docs/AMDGPUUsage.rst

      ============ ==============================================================

   .. table:: AMDGPU Operating Systems
-     :name: amdgpu-os-table
+     :name: amdgpu-os

      ============== ============================================================
      OS             Description
      ============== ============================================================
      *<empty>*      Defaults to the *unknown* OS.
-     ``amdhsa``     Compute kernels executed on HSA [HSA]_ compatible runtimes such as AMD's ROCm [AMD-ROCm]_.
+     ``amdhsa``     Compute kernels executed on HSA [HSA]_ compatible runtimes such as:

+                    - AMD's ROCm runtime [AMD-ROCm]_ on Linux.
+See *AMD ROCm Release Notes* [AMD-ROCm-Release-Notes]_ for supported hardware and software.
+                    - AMD's PAL runtime using the *amdhsa* loader on Windows.

-     ``amdpal``     Graphic shaders and compute kernels executed on AMD PAL runtime.
+     ``amdpal``     Graphic shaders and compute kernels executed on AMD's PAL runtime using the *amdpal* loader on Windows.
      ``mesa3d``     Graphic shaders and compute kernels executed on Mesa 3D runtime.
      ============== ============================================================